ar1st0crat/NWaves/README.md

 // a newly created object of DiscreteSignal class.

 // If the sequence of blocks must be processed then
-// it's better to work with reusable arrays in memory:
+// it's better to work with reusable arrays in memory
+// (all intermediate results will also be stored in reusable arrays):

 var spectrum = new double[1024];
 var cepstrum = new double[20];